-(4) By delivery to the Planning Board of an agreement executed after the recording of a first mortgage covering the premises shown on the plan or a portion thereof given as security for advances to be made to the applicant by the lender, which agreement shall be executed by the applicant and the lender and shall provide for the retention by the lender of funds sufficient in the opinion of the Planning Board and otherwise due the applicant, to secure the construction of ways and the installation of municipal services in accordance with the approved plan.
+(4) By delivery to the Planning Board of an agreement executed after the recording of a first mortgage covering the premises shown on the plan or a portion thereof given as security for advances to be made to the applicant by the lender, which agreement shall be executed by the applicant and the lender and shall provide for the retention by the lender of funds sufficient in the opinion of the Planning Board, and otherwise due the applicant, to secure the construction of ways and the installation of municipal services in accordance with the approved plan.
 The Planning Board should include a specified sum to cover any costs that may occur due to inflation.
 Said agreement shall also provide for a schedule of disbursements which may be made to the applicant upon completion of various stages of the work, and shall further provide that in the event the work is not completed within a time acceptable to the Board and specified in the agreement, any funds remaining undisbursed shall be available for completion.

 § 430-18.
 Endorsement and recording.

 A. Plan for endorsement.
 Upon approval of the plan by the Board, the applicant shall submit a complete plan which includes any changes that were made during the approval process drawn in India Ink on Mylar, as meets the requirements of the Registry of Deeds, and one paper copy of each sheet of each plan.
 The plan shall also be provided in Portable Document Format (.PDF) for distribution to the Board and various Town agencies.
 Each plan sheet shall include the name, address, seal, signature, and date of signing of the registered professional engineer or registered land surveyor as appropriate to the data.
 The plan shall be size 36 inches by 48 inches.
 The drawing shall be at a scale of one inch to 40 feet or such other scale as the Board may approve.
-Where a plan is drawn on multiple sheets, it must be accompanied by an index sheet showing the entire parcel involved and in such case for ease of reading, matching lines and consecutive numbering shall be provided.
-Each sheet of these plans together with supporting narratives and tables when signed by the Chairman of the Board shall be filed in the Department of Planning and Development as the official approved plan.
+Where a plan is drawn on multiple sheets, it must be accompanied by an index sheet showing the entire parcel involved; and in such case, for ease of reading, matching lines and consecutive numbering shall be provided.
+Each sheet of these plans, together with supporting narratives and tables, when signed by the Chairman of the Board, shall be filed in the Department of Planning and Development as the official approved plan.
 This submission may be made during the appeal period.

 B. Endorsement of the plan.
 The plan having been approved by the Board and no appeal having been taken within 20 days after notice to the Town Clerk or after the entry of a final decree sustaining approval of the plan, and after the applicant has met the requirements of the performance guarantee and the documents necessary to secure the preservation of the open space have been executed, if protected open space is shown on the plan, the Board shall make upon the Mylar plan submitted as required in Subsection A its written endorsement of approval and the plan and its appended statement of conditions shall be delivered to the applicant.